iro0087/cli_auto-cut/README.md

 *t1a... mean time in this format XX:XX:XX where first is hour, then min and then seconds*

+So for 2 extracts we got t1a and t1b the first interval time and t2a and t2b are for the second one.
+You can do this for x extracts.

 ## Example with 3 extracts

 ![mont](https://github.com/iro0087/cli_auto-cut/assets/114911243/312f40f9-1ebf-46bb-a8a9-162dc4a7616b)